Philadelphia’s True Story: Beckett’s Battle & Impact

 Cultural ImpactNotable for its early and sympathetic portrayal of an HIV/AIDS sufferer and addressing homophobia.

-See also Is The Longest Ride Based On A True Story?
+See also Is The Boy In Striped Pajamas A True Story?
+Exploring the Truth

 Legacy and Continued Relevance